Changes to the NDSS for Access Points

 From 1 March 2020, the Australian Government is streamlining the eligibility criteria to access subsidised products through the continuous glucose monitoring (CGM) Initiative.

 Starting 1 March 2020, people aged 21 years or older with type 1 diabetes, with valid concessional status, will no longer need to demonstrate ‘high clinical need’ to access subsidised products from the CGM Initiative.
-The updated Eligibility Assessment form for people aged 21 years and older, with valid concessional status, is available.
+The updated Access form for people aged 21 years and older, with valid concessional status, is available.

 To submit an application under the streamlined eligibility criteria people will need to use the new application form.